GHDDI-AILab/Targeting2019-nCoV/docs/drug_candidates.md

 ## Detailed Drug information of current published or ongoing in vitro or clinical studies on 2019-nCoV

-The information below is collected from recent research articles, news or clinical reports of 2019nCoV studies contributed from various research groups worldwide.
+The information below is collected from recent research articles, news articles, or clinical reports of 2019-nCoV studies contributed from various research groups worldwide.
 The source links or full article download are provided to facilitate your own investigation and research on these molecules.

 | Drug Name          | Structure                                                    | MoA                                         | Indication                                                   | DrugBank URL                                     | Anti-2019nCoV Evidence          | Reference                                                    |